rbnhmll/vue-workshop/vueJS_workshop--notes.md

 Let's take a look at both!

 ### Creating a project -- `vue create`

-s
-To create a vue app we type `vue create` followed by the `<project-name>` of the project.
-This will start pup a series of configuration options to use either a preset, or fully configure it to your needs.
+To create a new **Vue** app we type `vue create` followed by the `<project-name>` of the project.
+This will launch a series of configuration options, and you can choose either a preset, or fully configure it to your needs.

-Let's create a `test` project
+Let's create a `test` project.
+I'm going to `cd` to my desktop, since this will be a temporary test.

 ```bash
 vue create test
 ```

 This will begin a series of steps in your terminal to create your project.
-For this example, we will choose the `default` option.
+For this example, we will choose the `default (babel, eslint)` option.

 ```bash
 Vue CLI v3.0.1